soniakeys/graph/tutorials/missingmethods.md

 To grow AdjacencyList g by one node, the next available node number will be `graph.NI(len(g))`.
 Add it with `g = append(g, nil)`.
 The implementation of append makes it efficient to do this repeatedly.

+## AddArc
+To add arc from `fr` to `to` in AdjacencyList g,

+1.  know that int(fr) < len(g).
+2.  `g[fr] = append(g[fr], to)`

+There's Undirected.AddEdge but no AdjacencyList.AddArc.
+AddEdge exists with reservation.
+The doc on it notes that it may have overhead of resizing and suggests preallocating.
+Still, it's useful and the code is complex enough to seem justified.
+A similar AddArc could be written but seems overkill.
+In the two steps above, you will often know the first without having to do any checks.
+Then it's just append.